Are you interested in learning more about your snake and its bodily functions?

-Snakes typically use either their nostrils or their mouths to breath, and usually both together if they want to get a large gulp of air.
+Snakes typically use either their nostrils or their mouths for breathing, and usually both together if they want to get a large gulp of air.

-A snake may have a respiratory infection if you notice the snake breathing strictly through their mouth.
+A snake may have a respiratory infection if you notice the snake breathing strictly through its mouth.

-It is essential to know how your snake breathes when it is healthy, calm, and relaxed.
+It is essential to know how your snake breathes when healthy, calm, and relaxed.